Free browser video tools

 Free

-Best for lightweight video prep when you need a smaller clip, MP4 or WebM output, silent video, extracted audio, subtitle cleanup, or a cover image without uploading the source file.
+Best for lightweight video prep when you need a smaller clip, MP4 or WebM output, silent video, extracted audio, subtitle cleanup, or a cover image with browser-side processing.

 Open an individual tool page when you need the actual controls, examples, assumptions, FAQs, and related links.